17 Best YouTube Video Editors for Beginners in 2023

-We’ve done all the research for you and found the best video editing software for YouTube because choosing the right software should not be an afterthought.
+By the time it comes to choosing the best video editing software for YouTube, you might just skip the research and go for the first software you come across.
+But choosing a YouTube video editor should not be an afterthought.
 The tools you choose can mean the difference between becoming a YouTube success or having a major headache.

 1. PowerDirector 365 - Best Overall